ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input.rst

 ======================= =========================== ====================================
-``bonds``               optional                    Type and number of bonds in the species ``linear``              optional                    ``True`` if the molecule is linear, ``False`` if not ``externalSymmetry``    yes                         The external symmetry number for rotation ``spinMultiplicity``    yes                         The ground-state spin multiplicity (degeneracy) ``opticalIsomers``      yes                         The number of optical isomers of the species ``energy``              yes                         The ground-state 0 K atomization energy in Hartree
+``bonds``               optional                    Type and number of bonds in the species ``linear``              optional                    ``True`` if the molecule is linear, ``False`` if not ``externalSymmetry``    optional                    The external symmetry number for rotation ``spinMultiplicity``    yes                         The ground-state spin multiplicity (degeneracy) ``opticalIsomers``      optional                    The number of optical isomers of the species ``energy``              yes                         The ground-state 0 K atomization energy in Hartree
                                                     (without zero-point energy) **or**
                                                     The path to the quantum chemistry output file containing the energy